Becoming the Costume

 - This happens in the 2003 movie Hallow's End, in which the characters become their costumes when they die.

-- Angela Franklin of Night of the Demons fame was prone to doing this to her victims; in the third film alone she turns characters into their demon, Cat Girl, and snake-armed gorgon costumes.
+- In Night of the Demons 3, the demonic Angela Franklin turns characters into their demon, Cat Girl, and snake-armed gorgon costumes.

 - The Goosebumps book The Haunted Mask (also adapted for TV) had this.